(Amazon UK link) |

-The advantage of waiting some months before watching new DVDs is that I had entirely forgotten the blurb and reviews which I had read before ordering.
+The advantage of waiting some months before watching new DVDs is that I had entirely forgotten the blurb and reviews which I had read beforehand.
 I had even forgotten that the movie was based on a real life story, although as it progressed I realised that it almost certainly was.
 There was realistic film footage that was evidently of a real person.

 The main character, Philomena, is brilliantly portrayed by Judi Dench.
 The actress must have been almost eighty when this was made, but we had no difficulty believing her to be the 68-year-old Irish Philomena, whom we first meet when she lights a candle in the church.
 Her adult daughter sees her crying, and Philomena shows her a photograph of a small boy, whom, she says, would have been fifty.